MicrosoftDocs/SupportArticles-docs/support/windows-hardware/drivers/IStiDeviceControl-GetMyDevicePortName-incorrect-port-name-multiple-USB.md

 ---
-title: GetMyDevicePortName may return incorrect port name in Windows 11 when you connect multiple USB scanners
+title: GetMyDevicePortName may return incorrect port name in Windows 11 if you connect multiple USB scanners
 description: This article discusses the problem that occurs where the IStiDeviceControl::GetMyDevicePortName method on Windows 11 returns an incorrect port name when you connect multiple USB scanners. ms.date: 05/02/2022 ms.custom: sap:Print driver